johnpark144/MyTube_project--Nextjs_TypeScript/README.md

 - Date of deployment :

 # Ps, FYI
-- In the middle of building this project, I found some similar tutorial lecture from Youtube building Youtube clone only using React.
+- In the middle of building this project, I found some similar tutorial lecture from Youtube building Youtube clone only using React not even NextJS.
-It's true that I refer to how the outcome of this tutorial looks like in the end of that video, but I didn't even watch that lecture at all other than ending part. so code and the way to implement will be totally deferent.
+It's true that I refer to how the outcome of this tutorial looks like in the end of that video, but I didn't even watch that lecture at all other than ending part. so the code and the way to implement will be totally deferent.
 - Due to limited call of API, I decided to use 2 of similar Youtube APIs so the number of calling API has been distributed.

 # Functions